TODAY

 aabondy_061809_04.jpg

-I have walked in and out of Schubas on many nights over the changing seasons and years.
-On each of these uniquely beautiful nights I walked out feeling like I had experienced something special.
-I've seen some great shows at some great clubs, but I do not have this particular association with any others.
+I've walked in and out of Schubas on many nights over the changing seasons and years.
+On each of these uniquely beautiful nights I walked out feeling like I'd experienced something special.
+I've seen some great shows at some great clubs, but I don't have this particular association with any others.
 Last night I walked in to see AA Bondy and Holly Miranda.
-It was again a uniquely beautiful night; and I walked out knowing I had experienced something special.
+It was again a uniquely beautiful night, and I walked out knowing I'd experienced something special.

 Holly Miranda and her band - guitarist Tim Mislock and violinist Marques Toliver - took to the stage around 9pm.
 They dove into a cappella harmonies that had the perfect tranquilizing effect, for those who may have forgotten to partake in the transition from day to night.
 It wasn't long before the various musical layers and textures drifted into the room.
 Miranda and Co. played all the songs from her new Sleep On Fire EP, as well as some new and old material, including songs from her other band, The Jealous Girlfriends.
 It was an intoxicating set to say the least.
 The words enchanting and mystical came to mind quickly, and repeatedly throughout it.